JonathanGrossman/mongodb_basics/03_node_query_operators.md

 }
 ```

 Notice that the users collection of documents as a whole has 5 documents (see the documents at the top of this section).
 The `.find()` comparison query in the example above, however, returns only 4 documents.
 That's because 1 of the 5 documents in the users collection has a `score` of `3`.
 Because `3` is not greater than `5`, that document is not included in the return of the `.find()` method in the example above.
-Cool.

 ### in